Runcorn Railway Bridge: History

-In 1846, the Grand Junction Railway obtained an Act of Parliament authorising the construction of a bridge over the River Mersey at the Runcorn Gap.
+In 1846, the Grand Junction Railway obtained the Grand Junction Railway (No. 2) Act 1846 (9 & 10 Vict. c. cclxi) authorising the construction of a bridge over the River Mersey at the Runcorn Gap.
 A time limit of seven years was imposed.
 The Grand Junction Railway amalgamated with several other companies to form the London and North Western Railway (LNWR).
 The seven-year time limit passed without construction taking place and the powers granted by the act lapsed.

-In 1861, the LNWR received Parliamentary approval to build a line crossing the Mersey from Aston southeast of Runcorn, to join the line from Crewe to Warrington at Weaver Junction west of Widnes, where it met the line from Warrington to Garston at Ditton Junction.
+The LNWR received powers in the London and North Western Railway (Lines Near Liverpool) Act 1861 (24 & 25 Vict. c. cxxviii) to build a line crossing the Mersey from Aston southeast of Runcorn, to join the line from Crewe to Warrington at Weaver Junction, west of Widnes, where it met the line from Warrington to Garston at Ditton Junction.
 The line was 8.5 mi long and reduced the distance between Liverpool Lime Street and the stations south of the River Weaver by more than 8 mi.
 The bridge at Runcorn gap was the responsibility of William Baker, the chief engineer of the LNWR.
 The cost of the deviation line from Ditton to Dutton including the bridge was £611,772 and Baker was paid a bonus of £1,000 when it was completed.